0x-raven-66/Simple-Face-Login/README.md

 # Simple-Face-Login
-Login with Face detection using DeepFace and opencv2 in python.
+Face login using DeepFace and opencv2 in python. its simple ... set an image as a referance and it will check based on it.